spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/1-mysql.md

 # Output Variables

-The exposed output variables of this service layer that may be used in other service layers.
+The exposed output variables of this service layer may be used in other service layers.
 These output variables are typically used for connectivity purposes:

 | Parameter              | Output Variable                                                                     | Description                                     |
 |------------------------|-------------------------------------------------------------------------------------|-------------------------------------------------|